jeedom/plugin-edisio/docs/en_US/index.md

 ![edisio3](../images/edisio3.JPG)

-Vous retrouvez ici toute la configuration de votre équipement :
+You can find here the full configuration of your device :

 -   Nom de l’équipement edisio : nom de votre équipement edisio